Radioactive iodine MIBG (131 I-MIBG)

 The treatment uses a radioactive form of iodine called iodine 131.
 The radioactive iodine circulates through your body in the bloodstream.
 The neuroendocrine tumour (NET) cells pick up the radioactive iodine wherever they are in the body.
 The radiation in the iodine then kills the NET cells.

-You might have 131 I-MIBG as a treatment for a NET that can’t be removed or that has spread to other parts of the body and is causing symptoms.
+You might have 131 I-MIBG as a treatment for a NET if you can't have surgery.
+Or if the NET has spread to other parts of the body and is causing symptoms.

 What is internal radiotherapy?